MiguelSombrero/sql-query-builder/docs/design.md

 ## <a name="about"></a>About the design

 Factory class `QueryFactory` is used to create different queries.
-Factory creates `Query` object, which represents SQL (or any other) SQLQuery.
+Factory creates `Query` object, which represents SQL (or any other) query.

-`Query` is passed as a parameter to classes that defines methods for handling SQLQuery.
+`Query` is passed as a parameter to classes that defines methods for handling query.

 Classes are chained together using [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern).